Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 Neon Tetra & FNT Disease; Sporozoan Fish Infection

 NEON TETRA DISEASE (Identification, prevention and possible treatment of):

 Also the similar infection; FNT Disease (False Neon Tetra Disease)

 This term is often a catch all name for diseases of Neon Tetras specifically and many other fish as well, especially other Tetras.

 The usual cause is by a Sporozoan (parasitic spore-forming protozoan which reproduce sexually and asexually in alternate generations by means of spores); Pleistophora hyphessobryconis, although there are other causes including many fungi that will imitate this Sporozoan infection.

-The true Pleistophora hyphessobryconis infestation is very difficult to treat, and basically impossible to treat in the later stages of this infestation (which is when most aquarists first notice this disease).
-However, contrary to popular opinion on the web and elsewhere where many are just repeating what they hear elsewhere it is somewhat treatable in the early stages and VERY preventable from spreading.
+The true Pleistophora hyphessobryconis infestation is very difficult to treat, and basically impossible to treat in the later stages of this infestation, which is when most aquarists first notice this disease.

 Occasionally rare gram positive bacteria will also cause these symptoms (fading, loss of color, etc.) which require a different course of action.